 Each unit in a duplex is a separate primary dwelling unit, so the primary resident of each unit may obtain a license to conduct an STR.
 However, a person who resides in one duplex unit may not obtain a license to conduct an STR in the adjacent unit, because that unit is not their primary residence.

-Visit www.DenverGov.org/ShortTermRentals where you can review licensing requirements, apply for a license as of July 1, 2016, report issues related to STRs and send comments or questions to city staff.
+Visit www.DenverGov.org/ShortTermRentals where you can review licensing requirements, apply for a license, report issues related to STRs and send comments or questions to city staff.